MozillaReality/unity-webxr-export/README.md

 WebXR has limited support at time of writing.
 See compatibility at [caniuse](https://caniuse.com/#feat=webxr) or on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API)

-A special build of Firefox, [Fiefox Reality](https://mixedreality.mozilla.org/firefox-reality/), has built-in support for WebXR.
+A special build of Firefox, [Firefox Reality](https://mixedreality.mozilla.org/firefox-reality/), has built-in support for WebXR.

 The polyfill will fall back to the old WebVR API if it is available.